CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 LLC_Bench/30       45.2 ms         45.2 ms           13
 ```

-Unsurprisingly the execution time keeps increasing, as we get more conflict misses at other levels of the cache hierarchy.
-As a comparison, let's to the same test as we did with the L1 cache, where we add 17 to the stride.
+Unsurprisingly the execution time increases as we get more conflict misses at lower levels of the cache hierarchy.
+For comparison, let's do the same test we did with the L1 cache, where we add 17 to the stride.
 Here are the results:

 ```
 -------------------------------------------------------